mmastrac/stylus/README.md

 `static` directory that is configured.
 If desired, the HTML page can dynamically refresh the CSS periodically using Javascript.
 See the included example for a sample of how this might work.

+If you need more flexibility than CSS can provide, you can use the `status.json` endpoint to get the current status of the various services and dynamically update the HTML DOM, SVG images, a React.js application or something more complex.

 ## Getting started